subbalakshmi31/stopwatch_project/README.md

 1. index.html: Contains the HTML code for the app.
 2. style.css: Contains the CSS code for styling the app.
 3. script.js: Contains the JavaScript code for the app.
 * The JavaScript code is organized into functions that perform specific tasks, such as starting and stopping the timer.
-The functions are named based on their purpose, making it easy to understand the code.